Stars (Canadian band): History

 All members of Stars grew up in Toronto, Ontario.
 Torquil Campbell and Christopher Seligman recorded the first Stars album Nightsongs in New York in 1999.
 When they began to do live shows, they called in Evan Cranley, a childhood friend, to play bass.
 Cranley then recruited Amy Millan to be part of the band.

 After a short stint in New York, the four musicians moved to Montreal and began to work on the second full-length album, Heart.
 In Montreal, they met Patrick McGee, who became their drummer.
 Heart was released on the new label Arts&Crafts, which also hosted their friends Broken Social Scene.
 While on their first North American tour together, Stars and Broken Social Scene shared and swapped members on a nightly basis.
 Heart appeared on the !earshot National Top 50 chart in March 2003, and won critical acclaim.

 Stars rented a house in the Eastern Townships in the middle of winter.
 For a month and a half, the five of them lived together and wrote Set Yourself on Fire.
 It was recorded at Studio Plateau in Montreal and was produced by the band and Tom McFall.
 The record received good reviews, and, along with the band's live performances, established them on the national indie rock scene in Canada.

 Stars have cited a wide variety of musical influences ranging from Berlioz to Outkast, citing among others Paddy McAloon, New Order, The Smiths, Brian Wilson, and Momus.
 They covered The Smiths' "This Charming Man" on 2001's Nightsongs and The Pogues' "Fairytale of New York" in 2005.
 Other indie artists have been guest collaborators on many of their tracks, especially for an early period including the release of their first LP.

 Anticipating that their album In Our Bedroom After the War would leak at some point between the final mixing and the official release, Stars was one of the first bands to make their album available in digital form the day after it was completed on July 10, 2007.
-The CD release included a bonus DVD, a film called "Are we here now".
-It is a collection of interviews with the band and the band's close friends as well as live performances around the globe; it was directed by Anthony Seck.
+The CD release included a bonus DVD, a film called Are We Here Now, consisting of interviews with the band and the band's close friends as well as live performances around the globe; it was directed by Anthony Seck.